Impact of the Universal Free School Meal policy

 From September 2014 all children in state-funded English infant schools (comprising reception, year 1 and year 2) have been eligible to receive a free school meal under the Universal Infant Free School Meals (UIFSM) policy.
 The policy aims at improving children’s educational attainment, social skills and behaviour; ensuring children have access to a healthy meal a day and develop long-term healthy eating habits; helping families with the cost of living, and removing disincentives to work (DfE, 2014).
 At a cost of around £400 per pupil/year plus over £15m capital spending on school kitchen facilities in the first year, this policy is a sizeable investment into children, and it is important to know whether it has delivered its aims.

-The researchers will study children from various ethnicities, socio-economic areas and schools with different characteristics to assess the impact of the UIFSM policy on:
+The researchers studied children from various ethnicities, socio-economic areas and schools with different characteristics to assess the impact of the UIFSM policy on:

 - educational performance at age 5 (with supplementary analysis at age 7);